 Curio plants can be grown from seeds or cuttings.

 Seeds prefer warm temperatures and constant moisture to germinate.
 The germination can take several weeks or longer, depending on your growing environment.

-Curio plants can also be grown from cuttings taken during spring and summer.
+Curio plants can also be grown from cuttings, taken during the spring and summer.
 Root the cuttings in a container in well-draining soil, placed in a warm sunny position.
 They can be planted in situ but should be watered at least until well-rooted.
 Rooting should begin within three weeks.

 Pests and Diseases of Curio

 Although Curio plants are not bothered by many pests, they can be affected by scale and mealybugs.

 Toxicity of Curio

 Curio plants are toxic.
 Grow them with great care if you have children, pets, or livestock.
 Wear gloves when working with these succulents, as the sap can cause severe skin irritation.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus